Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 What is the significance of Doji?

-What-is-the-significance-of-Doji-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns.
+What-is-the-significance-of-Doji-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 A Doji is a symbol indicating market hesitation and a hint for a market reversal in either an upward or downward-trending market.
-Understanding and identifying patterns on trading charts for currencies, stocks, futures, or bonds is an important aspect of technical analysis for traders.
+Understanding and identifying patterns on trading charts for currencies, stocks, futures, or bonds is an important aspect of technical analysis for traders.Doji indicates the hesitation of the market to make sell or buy decisions, this also gives an additional hint about the reversal in the upward or downward-trending market.

 Understanding the Doji is important because it has the following aspects: